jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 ![The Harvard Mark I Loop]({{ site.url }}/public/marki_loop.JPG)

 The actual loop.
-The "program" is a long paper tape with holes punched in and runs in this loop.
-Conditional branching is not supported (no gotos, jumps); you just have one long "while (true)".
+The *program* is a long paper tape with holes punched in and runs in this loop.
+Conditional branching is not supported (no gotos, jumps); you just have one long *while (true)*.

 ## "Patch"